hermannpencole/nifi-config/README.md

 All !

-You can find all properties in your extraction.
-Now configure it with the production properties and update your production.
+You can find all properties in your extraction file.
+Now just configure it with the production properties and update your production with the mode updateConfig.

-Configuration work with name, don't forget that each processor on a group **must** have a unique name
+Configuration work with the name, remember that each processor in a group **must** have a unique name.

 sample :
 ```json